Rudra0075-ms/PYTHON_DAILY/README.md

 -Taking notes from krish naik's agentic ai bootcamp (udemy)

--Pursuing a python based virtual internship
+-Pursuing a python based virtual internship.

 !!!!....more projects on the way....!!!!